What Is Summative Assessment: A Practical Guide For Teachers On When And How To Use It

 4. Prepare students in advance

-Prepare students for summative assessments and reduce exam anxiety by giving them Year 6 SATs practice papers or practice GCSE maths papers that match the summative assessment in terms of style and content.
+Prepare students for summative assessments and reduce exam anxiety by giving them Year 6 SATs practice papers or practice GCSE maths papers.
+These should match the summative assessment in terms of style and content.

 Summative assessment is designed to produce a measure of achievement.
 It is important because it helps teachers to track their students’ progress and gives students an opportunity to demonstrate their knowledge to external organisations such as employers or universities.